chester county portrait studio at historic sugartown in malvern

 history of historic sugartown

-The structures of this crossroads village were built by Chester County's early residents, and served as a stop for weary travelers hauling wagonloads of goods to and from Philadelphia and its surrounding areas.
+The structures of this crossroads village were built by Chester County's early residents and served as a stop for weary travelers hauling wagonloads of goods to and from Philadelphia and its surrounding areas.
 The village took the name of Shugart's Town, after tavern-keeper Eli Shugart, but is now known as Sugartown.
-Inside the village was a general store, a saddler's shop, barn, an inn, and a few private residences.
+Inside the village was a general store, a saddler's shop, a barn, an inn, and a few private residences.
 The "Hannah Cheever House" is my studio, and was one of the residences.

-Sugartown remained an important part of the local community throughout the 1800s, and is now a well-preserved window into the lives of these villagers and travelers.
+Sugartown remained an important part of the local community throughout the 1800s and is now a well-preserved window into the lives of these villagers and travelers.
 Historic Sugartown, Inc. now maintains the property and continues to educate its visitors about life in Chester County in the 19th-century.
-Weekend tours of the grounds are offered April through December.
+Weekend tours of the grounds are offered from April through December.
 Festivals, biergartens, and holiday events are held several times a year.

 For more information on touring the property or learning about the seasonal events hosted on-site, check out the official Historic Sugartown website.

 the four seasons of sugartown